nikhunder/community-defense-patrol-tracker/README.md

 ## From Chicago

-This tool was made for and by people in chciago.
+This tool was made for and by people in Chicago.
 Stand together and protect yourself.